Regional-Modeling-LATMOS-IGE/CMIP6-Arctic-Aerosol-Analysis/utilities/download/downloading-environment/README.md

 ## Use of the file

-You can recreate my own environment by running "conda env create -f environment.yml" after having downloaded the  *environment.yml* file.
+You can recreate my own environment by running "conda env create --name "cmip6-download" --file=environment.yml" after having downloaded the  *environment.yml* file.